wakeuplabs-io/opraas/docs/research.md

 ### Web Dev Console

 The dev console will focus on generating a complete configuration for the user to download and deploy with a single command using the CLI.
-We will prompt users for input to populate the initial configuration, and then generate a ZIP file containing the full `config.toml` file and the CLI binaries.
-This will allow users to simply run `npx opruaas dev` or `npx opruaas deploy` to get started with deployment.
+We will prompt users for input to populate the initial configuration, and then generate a ZIP ready for deployment.
+This will allow users to simply run `npx opruaas dev` or `npx opruaas deploy` to get started.
+We'll also do an inspection page where users can submit the result of their deployments to see details about it, addresses, links, etc. We'll leverage the rust core crate to build the initial zip and inspect the deployments, doing this will speed up our development and allow us to create lightweight and fast lambda functions.

 ## Risks and Uncertainties